 Modern speakers have come a long way, so magnet types are becoming less important as technology improves.
 But for classic vintage tones from the golden era of rock and blues, alnico is still considered one of the best.

-In summary, the Eminence Ragin Cajun is our top pick as it delivers a powerful tone and a reliable build.
-The Celestion VT-Junior is the best budget option, as it offers incredible value for money and still outperforms several other speakers.
+In summary, the Eminence Ragin Cajun is our Top Pick as it delivers a powerful tone and a reliable build.
+The Celestion VT-Junior is the Best Budget option, as it offers incredible value for money and still outperforms many other speakers.
 And for those who need the absolute best, there’s the Celestion G10 Gold, our Editor’s Choice.
 The 10” speaker range has a lot of renowned speakers used by famous players, and each one delivers its unique strengths.